stampcodes/triply_jet/README.md

 # TriplyJet

-This project is a comprehensive decentralized application (dApp) for trip planning and management, built using TypeScript and Vite.
-It aims to streamline the process of organizing and managing trips with a modern web interface.
+This project is a comprehensive decentralized application (dApp) for a hypothetical travel agency, built using TypeScript and Vite.
+It aims to streamline the process of booking trips with a modern web interface and blockchain technology.

 ## Overview

-This project facilitates the planning and management of trips using modern web development tools and blockchain technology.
+This project facilitates the booking of trips using modern web development tools and Ethereum-based payments.

 ## Features